lucasgonze/ephemerablog/content/blog/one-and-only.md

 I don't plan to publish regularly.
 I am not seeking to become an influencer.
 This is not a social network.
 This is not a part of my personal brand.
 It is more like a loud monologue in an otherwise-quiet spot in the woods.

  You could come back but you won't, except by accident.
-Goodbye.
+Goodbye and good luck.
 I sincerely hope you enjoy the rest of the Internet. 👋